drewswinney/myo/README.md

 2. Run either the desktop app or mobile application and log in (make sure you have a login row with your information in the database)
 3. Open up your instance of the web application and log in
 4. For the Mobile App: Click the Start button and begin your session
 5. For the Desktop App: Launch script RunLumyo.sh, keeping in mind that the automatic behavior outputs to a log file.
-If you want to output directly to the database you must change the config file in LumyoPython\MyoConfig.ini.
+If you want to output directly to the database you must change the logging parameters in the config file MyoConfig.ini.
+6. After running a session you will see it in the sessions view on the web application.
+Click on the day the session ran on to view the session data (or data for multiple sessions if you have ran more than one)